 Four Seasons Hotel Prague *****

 This luxurious well-known chain hotel has 161 rooms.
 Conveniently located near Charles Bridge, this hotel offers stunning views.
-All rooms have luxury down pillows and duvets, mini-bar, high-speed Internet access and CD players.
+All rooms have luxury down pillows and duvets, a mini-bar, high-speed Internet access and CD players.
 Spa and fitness centre. website

 The Iron Gate *****